 L, D • Convento las Claras in Peñafiel

-DAY 2 – RIBERA DEL DUERO TO RIOJA
+DAY 2 – BURGOS CATHEDRAL + INTRO TO RIOJA

 This morning we leave our Valladolid hotel and head to Rioja.
 But first we enjoy one final Ribera tasting: Contado de Haza.
 The owner, Alejandro Fernández, was one of the DO’s pioneers following a career in agricultural machines.
 After being lauded by Robert Parker, his Pesquera was the first Ribera sold in the U.S.